bobediako/psc2025/swksht/su5_worksheet.md

 ```

-##end text copied from discord posting

-Definitions/Terminology
+## Definitions/Terminology
 - Patching:

-OS patching is the process of applying updates to the systtem's software.
+    >OS patching is the process of applying updates to the systtem's software.
 This is done to ensire the software remains free of vulnerabilities, has applied the most recent bug fixes and benefits from the newest features.
 Performing patches on a regular and scheduled basis is a core function of system administration.

 - Repos:

-A software repository (repo) is a place (online server) for storing software in the form of packages (or bundled with tools like tar or zip).
+    > A software repository (repo) is a place (online server) for storing software in the form of packages (or bundled with tools like tar or zip).
 These repos are expected to be free, safe tampering, accessible to all.
 Many will include digital signatures so that the files obtained from the repos can be trusted as tamper-free/malware-free.

 - Software:

-(This should be one of the first three questions :-)  Software is a computer program.
+    > (This should be one of the first three questions :-)  Software is a computer program.
 Computer programs are software.
 Computer programs a set of files that perfom actions and execute functions on a computer.
 Software is compiled from a high-level language down to the simplest form which is machine language in specific to the cpu processor of the specific computer.
 Some computer programs are interpreted at excution time (just in time compilation).

 - EPEL:

-Extra Packages for Enterprise Linux.
+    > Extra Packages for Enterprise Linux.
 These are additional packages that are useful but usually not officially supported by vendors for use in production systems.

 - BaseOS v.
 Appstream (in RHEL/Rocky)
 - Other types you can find?:
-BaseOS are the core set packages for RHEL.
+    > BaseOS are the core set packages for RHEL.
 AppStream are the extra and additional commonly used packages.

 - httpd:

-The Hyper Text Transfer Protocol ... it's daemon... functions a a webserver.
+    > The Hyper Text Transfer Protocol ... it's daemon... functions a a webserver.

 - GPG Key:

-GNU Privacy guard -an implementation of a public key cryptography.
+    > GNU Privacy guard -an implementation of a public key cryptography.
-It uses two keys:
+    > It uses two keys:
-A public key for encryption-  this is public and shared with anypne who wants to communicate with another person (the person waiting for receipt of the information)
+    > A public key for encryption-  this is public and shared with anypne who wants to communicate with another person (the person waiting for receipt of the information)
-A private key is kept secret and it is used for decryption on the information after receipt.
+    > A private key is kept secret and it is used for decryption on the information after receipt.
-To send a file of information securely, involves the following steps, in order.
+    > To send a file of information securely, involves the following steps, in order.
-The person (he) who wants to receive files first has to generate a public and private key pair.
+    > The person (he) who wants to receive files first has to generate a public and private key pair.
-He then has to give the public key to the sender.
+    > He then has to give the public key to the sender.
-The sender (she) will encrypt the files/information using the public key on her machine.
+    > The sender (she) will encrypt the files/information using the public key on her machine.
-The sender can now safely transmit the information over the internet,etc.
+    > The sender can now safely transmit the information over the internet,etc.
-The receiver can then use his private key to decrypt the files/information in privacy.
+    > The receiver can then use his private key to decrypt the files/information in privacy.

 - DNF/YUM:

-dnf and yum are package management tools using the rpm format of packages for RHEL based distros.
+    > dnf and yum are package management tools using the rpm format of packages for RHEL based distros.